ngdrascal/RadioHeadNet/IOT/RadioHeadIOT.TestDriver/README.md

-﻿The test driver search for input parameters in the follwoing order:
+﻿The test driver searches for input parameters in the follwoing order:
 1. Command line arguments
 1. in appsettings.json file
 1. the defaults hard coded in the app